Understanding The Parks Canada Lake Louise Shuttle (2025)

 Is the Lake Louise Shuttle Accessible?

-The Lake Louise Shuttle has limited accessibility, and it’s advised that those with a blue accessibility tag visitors try and get parking at Lake Lakeshore.
+The Lake Louise Shuttle has limited accessibility, and it’s advised that those with a blue accessibility tag visitors try to get parking at Lake Lakeshore.
 There are multiple handicapped spaces available for those with a disabled permit.
 Parking at Lake Louise costs $8 for those with a handicap placard.

 Does the Lake Louise Shuttle Run in the Winter?

 The Lake Louise shuttle operates in the summer only, as there are rarely parking and congestion issues at Lake Louise in the winter and shoulder seasons.
-This is separate from the Lake Louise Ski Resort Shuttle which runs from November to May and is operated by Lake Louise Ski Resort.
+This is separate from the Lake Louise Ski Resort Shuttle, which runs from November to May and is operated by Lake Louise Ski Resort.
 You can read all about their winter shuttle here.

 Is There a Shuttle From Lake Louise Village to Lake Louise?